Hritik21/Moody---Smart-Music-Player/README.md

 3. Allow storage and camera access permission.
 4. Click on internet connection.
 5. You need to authenticate it by either google id or by phone number

+IMPORTANT : Please refer to ppt provided for further information